 Animal Control Training Services

 Animal Control Training Services (ACTS) offers a variety of training programs for animal control professionals.
 ACTS trainers travel to the location where the trainees are located, eliminating the need for travel.
-The three- to four-day training courses cost between $300 and $500 per student.
-The host agency receives two complimentary registrations for every ten paid registrations.
+The three- to four-day training courses cost between $375 and $550 per student.
+The host agency receives two complimentary registrations for every 10 paid registrations.

 East Coast Animal Control Academy